cloud-gov/cg-site/_docs/compliance/domain-standards.md

 TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384 (0xC028)
 ```

 These are false positives.
+At cloud.gov we leverage TLS implementations from Amazon Web Services, which use [s2n-tls](https://github.com/aws/s2n-tls) to inject random timing variations to mitigate CBC attacks like [LUCKY13](https://aws.amazon.com/blogs/security/s2n-and-lucky-13/).
+Further, these ciphersuites are still acceptable per [NIST 800-52r2, Appendix D](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf#%5B%7B%22num%22%3A174%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C70%2C719%2C0%5D).
-While the CBC cipher modes of operation are being phased out (they are theoretically subject to padding oracle attacks), our cipher implementation is consistent with all relevant guidance, as noted above.
+While the CBC cipher modes of operation are being phased out (they are theoretically subject to padding oracle attacks), we support them so we can serve members of the public who are unable to adopt newer technology.

 **TLS 1.3**: TLS 1.3 has been implemented with `ELBSecurityPolicy-TLS13-1-2-Ext1-2021-06` security policies on our load balancers.
 All new Cloudfront domains are created with the `TLSv1.2_2018` security policy, which supports TLS 1.3.
 The TLS versions supported by other AWS service endpoints, like S3, are controlled by AWS itself.